 Scottish Local Government Case Studies

 On 17 March 2017, SOLACE Scotland and the Improvement Service launched a website bringing together information on many of the innovative projects being taken forward by Scottish local authorities in order to share good practice and improve service delivery.
 The Improvement Service recently re-launched the IS website and have merged the innovative projects into this site and created a new Case Studies section.
-Click on the following link to view all submitted case studies by council or topic https://www.improvementservice.org.uk/case-studies (Opens in a new window or downloads a file)
+Visit the Improvement Service website to view all submitted case studies (Opens in a new window or downloads a file) by council or topic.

 Scotland’s Social Services

 The Scottish Social Services Council (Opens in a new window or downloads a file) (SSSC) was approved by the Scottish Parliament as an Official Statistics provider in 2012.
 Scottish Social Services Workforce Data is a unique, free to use, online resource providing the public with all the workforce data and reports that the Scottish Social Services Council (SSSC) publish on the social services sector in Scotland.